Garrett Harris noon, March 10

 She describes her strangest stage encounter.
 "After reluctantly conceding to play 'Sweet Home Alabama' in Portsmouth, VA...a gentleman exited the men's bathroom wearing nothing but a smile, ran straight up to the stage, danced for a moment, then ran out the door and down the street.
 But that's not that strange in Portsmouth."

 In 2008, Nesbitt recorded and performed around town with Tim Flannery.
 She was nominated for a San Diego H.A.T.
 Award and won the San Diego Music Scene "Cream of the Crop" singer/songwriter competition.
-In early 2009, she moved away from San Diego.
+In early 2009, she moved away from San Diego, landing in Austin, Texas.